 St. Augustine, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The population of St. Augustine is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.81% of adults in St. Augustine have a bachelor's degree or even advanced degree.
+The citizens of St. Augustine are very well educated compared to the average community in the nation: 38.81% of adults in St. Augustine have a bachelor's degree or even advanced degree.

 The per capita income in St. Augustine in 2010 was $29,230, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $116,920 for a family of four.
 However, St. Augustine contains both very wealthy and poor people as well.